amd112/clusteringEthics/index.md

 Other splits seem to mimic this trend, with a split between "people, mission, health" and "sector, scientific", again showing a difference between goals and methods.
 Splits further down the tree tend to focus on differences in method, "policy, development" versus "awareness" or the field that the group focuses on "community, people" versus "medical, programs".
 Within the group defined by "civil, discrimination, principles" we see a split between groups that focus on "partners, members", work by the people affected, or "assistance, alliance", work on capacity building to help those affected.

 The splits that are found by this clustering method are discovering differences in the language used to describe the goals of organizations more than they are discovering the ethical choices of those organizations.
-Nonetheless, differences in language surrounding ethical values are important distinctions, and illuminate how groups focus on different aspects of humanitarianism, but also different aspects of their work.
+Nonetheless, differences in language surrounding ethical values are important distinctions, and illuminate how groups focus on different aspects of humanitarianism and even different aspects of their own field.

 Unexpectedly, the first split of clusters reduces the within group sum of squares by over 30%, and that split appears to be separating predominantly by whether the language is describing the actions ("services, promote") or the goals ("experience, equity") of the organization.
 The large drop in within group sum of squares from that one split indicates that this is a broad and common distinction between the texts of these organizations.